NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/rag-blueprint-aks/README.md

 ### 2. Configure NVIDIA API Key

-As part of the RAG blueprint several NVIDIA NIMs will be deployed.
+As part of the RAG blueprint several NVIDIA NIM will be deployed.
 In order to get started with NIM, we'll need to make sure we have access to an [NVIDIA API key](https://build.nvidia.com/settings/api-keys).
 We can export this key to be used as an environment variable:

 ```bash
 export NGC_API_KEY="<YOUR NGC API KEY>"